-The Board of Trustees considers grant proposals throughout the year.
-The application should be submitted at least three months before the need for the requested funding.
-The Foundation does not make grants to individuals and grants are usually limited to organizations and activities performed within Missouri.
+The Board of Trustees considers grant proposals throughout the year until the application deadline of Aug.
+3. The Missouri Bar Foundation Board generally makes its funding decision in January following the year of application.
+The foundation does not make grants to individuals and grants are usually limited to organizations and activities performed within Missouri.

 To apply, submit a proposal to The Missouri Bar Foundation that includes the following information: (Note: DO NOT submit proposals in notebooks, binders, or plastic folders)